Corporate deli hamper

 • Confirm producer allergen wording before the proof

 Shelf life decides your whole timeline, so it is settled before artwork.
 A sealed honey holds two years or more; a cold-pressed oil holds twelve months but turns faster once opened; a fresh-pressed juice or a short-dated snack runs in weeks.
-The branded item has to still be in date when it reaches the recipient, with a comfortable margin left for them.
+The branded hamper has to still be in date when it reaches the recipient, with a comfortable margin left for them.

 Storage guidance is the producer's and prints on the label: cool and dark for oils, ambient for honey, refrigerated after opening for a fresh preserve.
 We reproduce that wording rather than generalise, because a wrong storage line on a food gift is a real defect, not a cosmetic one.